 "Here in the bed.
 I'm sleeping," shouted the third drop of blood.

 She went into the bedroom and approached the bed.
 What did she see there?
 Her own child swimming in blood and whose head she herself had cut off.

 The witch flew into a rage, jumped to the window, and as she could see far into the world, she saw her stepdaughter hurrying away with her sweetheart Roland.
-"That won't help you, she shouted.
-"Even if you've already gone a long way, you won't escape from me."

 She put on her many-league boots, in which she covered an hour's walk with every step, and it was not long before she overtook them.
 However, when the girl saw the old woman striding toward them, she used the magic wand to transform her sweetheart Roland into a lake, and herself into a duck swimming in the middle of the lake.